June 29th - July 26th, 2014

 Co-ed, Entering Grades 7-12

-The enrichment session balances academics and recreation for a fulfilling experience.
-This program helps students prepare for their upcoming school year and for the academic experiences that lie ahead in secondary education.
-For an additional $250, English as a Second Language (ESL) is also available for anyone interested in learning conversational English in a classroom environment.
+The enrichment session balances academics and recreation for a well-rounded experience.
+This program will not only help students prepare for their future with a variety of skill classes, but it also gives participants the opportunity to experience hands-on, elective based classes, such as Comics and Animation or Robotics.
+Then, in the afternoons, students take part in a variety of fun activities with Camp Pacific.
+For an additional $375, English as a Second Language (ESL) is also available for anyone interested in learning conversational English in a classroom environment.

 On the weekend, students and campers participate in exciting weekend excursions.

-Sunday, July 14 - Choice: Pendleton Paintball or Safari Park
+Sunday, July 13 - Choice: Pendleton Paintball or Ice Skating or Shopping

 *Subject to change